-Programme StructureCourses include
+Programme StructureCourses include:

-- Determinants of Health
+- Conceptualisation of Global Health

-- Health Economics and Financing
+- Health Economics and Finance

 - 12 months